Rhys Hopkin Morris: Early life

 Morris was born at Blaencaerau, Maesteg, Glamorgan, son of John Morris, Congregational minister in Caerau, and Mary.
-He was educated at University of Wales, Bangor and at University College London from 1913 to 1914, graduating with Honours in Philosophy.
-He was admitted to Middle Temple on 10 January 1914.
-Morris served continually in the armed forces during the First World War from December 1914 until January 1919, possessing the rank of Lieutenant in the 2nd Battalion Royal Welsh Fusiliers by the end of the war and being twice wounded - the second time seriously.
+He was educated at local schools in Glamorgan, at University of Wales, Bangor, where he studied philosophy and graduated in 1912, and at King's College London following World War I, where he read law.
+Morris served continually in the armed forces during the war, from December 1914 until January 1919, possessing the rank of Lieutenant in the 2nd Battalion Royal Welsh Fusiliers by its end and being twice wounded - the second time seriously.
 He was mentioned in dispatches and made an MBE (military division).
-After the war, he qualified as a barrister with special dispensations granted due to his service in the military, and was Called to the Bar on 2 July 1919.
+After the war, he qualified as a barrister with special dispensations granted due to his service in the military, and was called to the Bar on 2 July 1919.

-His wife, who he met at Bangor and married in September 1918, was Gwladys Perrie Williams.
+His wife, whom he met at Bangor and married in September 1918, was Gwladys Perrie Williams.